fariedd/Data-manipulation-portfolio/_posts/2014-07-14-Models-and-Dashboards.markdown

 <div class="tiny-div" style ="width: 50px;height: 50px;background-color: white;"></div>

-**The dashboard below** was created by me to help students visualise categoriacal questionniare data for a Honey guide project,it is divided into mutually exclusive dataset (every input object belongs only to ONE class) and non mutually exclusive dataset (every input object belongs only to multiple class).
+**The dashboard below** was created by me to help students visualise categoriacal questionniare data for a Honey guide project,it is divided into mutually exclusive dataset (every input object belongs only to ONE class) and non mutually exclusive dataset (input object belongs to multiple class).
 Download the dummy dataset to see how to structure your own data and you can upload it to create bar graphs.Formating allows you to change the name of the axis, variables and classes. br()
 <div class="tiny-div" style ="width: 50px;height: 20px;background-color: white;"></div>